LinasKursai/Kursinis_projektas/README.md

 1. Try logging in using valid email and password:
-* click button MANO PASKYRA;
+* click button "MANO PASKYRA";
-* click button PRISIJUNGTI;
+* click button "PRISIJUNGTI";
 * enter valid email address;
 * enter valid password;
-* click button PRISIJUNGTI;
+* click button "PRISIJUNGTI";
-* If connected - the email of the connected account is scanned.
+* If login is successful, the email of the connected account is scanned.

 2. Try logging in using valid email and wrong password:
-* click button MANO PASKYRA;
+* click button "MANO PASKYRA";
-* click button PRISIJUNGTI;
+* click button "PRISIJUNGTI";
 * enter valid email address;
 * enter wrong password;
-* click button PRISIJUNGTI;
+* click button "PRISIJUNGTI";
-* if it does not connect - we read the error message.
+* If login is not successful, read (capture) the error message.

-3. Try Change Account information:
+3. Try changing account information:
-* click button MANO PASKYRA;
+* click button "MANO PASKYRA";
-* click button PRISIJUNGTI;
+* click button "PRISIJUNGTI";
 * enter valid email address;
 * enter valid password;
-* click button PRISIJUNGTI;
+* click button "PRISIJUNGTI";
-* click button Asmeninė Informacija
+* click button "Asmeninė Informacija";
-* clean information on ADRESAS box
+* delete information from "ADRESAS" box;
-* enter new address in to ADRESAS box
+* enter new address to "ADRESAS" box;
-* click button SAUGOTI/TĘSTI
+* click button "SAUGOTI/TĘSTI";
-* read message that information is changed
+* read message that information is changed.

-4. Try to test search box:
+4. Try testing search box:
-* enter the selected item
+* enter selected item name;
-* click on search button
+* click on search button;
-* we read the name of the found product and compare with it with the task
+* capture the name of the found product and compare it with requested item from the task.

-5.
+5. Test shopping cart:
+* add reel product to cart;
+* disable notification;
+* navigate to fishing rod menu;
+* select fishing rod and add it to the cart;
+* disable notification;
+* click on "MANO KREPŠELIS";
+* read the list of cart items and compare it with the items requested from the task.